akeneo/sample-apps/README.md

 Or, if you only want to retrieve a specific directory (just the App you are interested in), use [gitzip](https://kinolien.github.io/gitzip/) and specify the path.

 ### Launch the App
-Every App comes with its own README file: just follow it!
+Every App comes with its own README file.

 ## Developer resources
 ---